globalize/globalize/README.md

 Globalize uses [request_store](https://github.com/steveklabnik/request_store) gem to clean up thread-global variable after every request.
 RequestStore includes a Railtie that will configure everything properly.

-If you're not using Rails, you may need to consult a RequestStore's [README](https://github.com/steveklabnik/request_store#no-rails-no-problem) to configure it.
+If you're not using Rails, you may need to consult RequestStore's [README](https://github.com/steveklabnik/request_store#no-rails-no-problem) to configure it.

 ## Tutorials and articles
 * [Go Global with Rails and I18n](http://www.sitepoint.com/go-global-rails-i18n/) - introductory article about i18n in Rails (Ilya Bodrov)